 The Old Beechworth Gaol is one of Australia’s most significant post European cultural sites.
 Its role in the chain of events that led to the execution of Ned Kelly is significant as it housed Ned’s mother – Ellen Kelly, many of the Kelly sympathisers and Ned himself, alongside the rest of the Kelly gang.

 Fascinating guided tours are available of the Old Beechworth Gaol.
-Tours commence at 11:00am and 1:00pm daily.
-Tour duration is approximately one hour.
-Tickets can be purchased at the Café at the Old Beechworth Gaol.
+Tickets can be purchased at the Café at the Old Beechworth Gaol or online.
 The Old Gaol Café is open from 9:00am to 2:00pm everyday.

 Beechworth Historic Precinct